Bernard Guild: World War II

 Ben was part of the Twelfth Air Force, 57th Air Division, 321st Bomb Group (see 321st Air Expeditionary Wing), 447th Squadron.
 He was shot down on 6 February 1945 on a mission to Rovereto Station to attack the rail bridge in Crema, Italy.
 The plane was called May Be, and Guild was a radioman.
-Ben was captured and became a POW held by Germany in Stalag Luft III Sagan-Silesia Bavaria (Moved to Nuremberg-Langwasser Stalag XIII-D) 49-11.
-The story of Guild is discussed in the book The Story of the ‘Maybe’ The B-25J Mitchell bombardier that crashed on the 6th February 1945 at monte Brugnolo between valle di Gresta and Arco (first edition) publication date Sep 2014.
+Ben was captured and became a POW held by Germany in Stalag Luft III Sagan-Silesia Bavaria (Moved to Nuremberg-Langwasser Stalag XIII-D) 49–11.
+The story of Guild is discussed in the book The Story of the ‘Maybe’ The B-25J Mitchell bombardier that crashed on 6 February 1945 at monte Brugnolo between valle di Gresta and Arco (first edition) publication date Sep 2014.